-We ask for only details that allow us to identify the health or social care organisation you work for, your role in the organisation’s sustainable practices, and contact details so that we can provide updates regarding the tools offered or data entered on this site.
+We ask for only details that allow us to identify the organisation you work for, your role in the organisation’s sustainable practices, and contact details so that we can provide updates regarding the tools offered or data entered on this site.
+If you have any questions about this please make a request here.
+Please let us know of any changes as they happen and we will also remind you each year to confirm your information is up to date.

 The data you enter into the tools on this site remains the property of the organisation you enter it on behalf of.
 You agree to it being held online and to us processing it in order to provide, support and improve the tools on this site.
 Furthermore you agree to it being shared with the Sustainable Development Unit (SDU) along with whether you consider it draft, submitted (complete) or published.